Zal42/weatherspout/README.md

 The left button calls up a 6 day forecast, the right button cycles to the next page.

+Features:
+  * A special page is added to the rotation to display weather alerts when they happen
+  * The weather icon and descriptive text changes color from blue to red to roughly indicate temperature
+  * The Dew Point text turns red if the temperature is at or below the dew point
+  * The Atmospheric Pressure text is color coded:
+    * Blue on black means that there isn't enough history to indicate trends
+    * Red background means that the pressure is low (below 1009.14 hPa)
+    * Green background means that the pressure is high (above 1022.68 hPa)
+    * Dark green text means the pressure is trending higher
+    * Green text means the pressure is rising rapidly
+    * Dark red text means the pressure is trending lower
+    * Red text means the pressure is falling rapidly
+  * The UV Index is color coded according to the standard risk colors

 The images used are from the Hackerbox's project and from FreePik (https://www.freepikcompany.com/).